How to Paint a Boat Hull

 Step 3 - Sand

-After applying the solvent, it’s time to clean the boat hull further by using a revolving power sander.
+After applying the solvent, it’s time to clean the boat hull further by using an oscillating power sander.
 This device strips away previous traces of paint from your boat hull.
 Be thorough with your sanding, as painting on an improperly sanded boat hull will result in paint discoloration or removal.

 Step 4 - Repair